How to Create a GIF from a Video

 Drop your video file

-Drag and drop your MP4, WebM, MOV, or other video file onto the editor.
+Drag and drop your MP4, MOV, or WebM file onto the editor.
 The file stays on your device.

 Trim to the perfect clip